chrismwilliams/astro-theme-cactus/src/content/post/markdown-elements/index.md

 > > ...by using additional greater-than signs right next to each other...
 > >
 > > > ...or with spaces between arrows.

+## References

+An example containing a note[^1] with a link to the source.

+Second example containing a note[^2] with a link to the source.

 ## Lists